cjbayesian/journal_miner/README.md

-# Scripts for extracting Statistical values from scientific journal articles
+# Scripts for extracting statistical values from scientific journal articles

 These scripts use regular expressions to search for and extract a few key statistics from the raw text of journal articles.
 Code here is provided to accompany the paper titled __Rising complexity and falling explanatory power in ecology__, by Etienne Low-Décarie, Corey Chivers, and Monica Granados.

+## Requirements:

+The script files are writen in BASH, so a \*nix like environment is assumed.
+They should run on OSX, however they have only been tested on Ubuntu 12.04.

 ## Usage: